Why should I check my credit report?

 If a credit reporting body or credit provider refuses to correct your credit file, they must provide the reasons why and evidence proving the correctness of the information.

-If you’re not happy with the internal dispute resolution process of a credit provider or credit reporting body, you can use external dispute resolution processes including the Ombudsman scheme or the Commissioner.
+If you’re not happy with the internal dispute resolution process of a credit provider or credit reporting body, you can use external dispute resolution processes including the relevant ombudsman scheme, complaints authority or the Commissioner.

 Step 2: external dispute resolution

-Credit reporting bodies and credit providers are required to be a member of a free and independent dispute resolution service called an Ombudsman service.
-Ombudsman schemes include:
+Credit reporting bodies and credit providers are required to be a member of a free and independent dispute resolution service.
+NAB is a member of the Australian Financial Complaints Authority (AFCA).
+You can contact AFCA as follows: